sorelmitra/verifit/Readme.md

 - Install Python 3.6 or higher.
 - Install PyTest.
 - Copy the [requirements from the sample tests](https://github.com/sorelmitra/verifit/blob/main/tests/requirements.txt) to your PyTest project and install them.
-This will basically install the `verifit` library to its latest version.
+This will basically install the `verifit` library to its latest stable version.

 ## 2. Prepare a `conftest.py` File with Drivers

 **Note 1**: You can skip this section if you're not going to use drivers in your tests.

-**Note 2**: You can see the pattern explained below applied for the sample tests in  `tests/conftest.py`.
+**Note 2**: The Post-Service and Shopping-Service sample tests use drivers.
+For more details, check our [reference](#reference) section below.

-Assume you have two services, `my-service`, and `my-second-service`, and each one of them has different needs for a driver:
+Let's assume you have two services, `my-service`, and `my-second-service`, and each one of them has different needs for a driver:

 - `my-service` has a REST, GraphQL, and UI interface, and you want to test them all, ideally without duplicating test cases.
-The use cases for all interfaces are similar and you want to reuse your test cases.
+The use cases for all interfaces are similar, and you want to reuse your test cases.
 - `my-second-service` has multiple versions, and most of your tests apply to all of them, so again  you want to reuse them.

 To achieve this with this library, add the following code into your `conftest.py` file: